Do you need a short-term loan?

-In the latter scenario, the bridging loan will use both properties as security, so both would be at risk if you fell behind on payments.
+If the bridging loan uses your current and new properties as security, both would be at risk if you fell behind on payments.

-Given the complications and potential consequences, you may want to consult a financial adviser before considering taking out a bridging loan or putting any charges on your property.
+Given the complications and potential consequences, you should consult a financial adviser before considering taking out a bridging loan or putting any charges on your property.

-A closed-bridge loan is for people who have a clear exit strategy on their loan set for a fixed date - for instance, someone selling a property who’s exchanged contracts, but is waiting for completion to happen to get the money to repay the bridging loan.
+A closed-bridge loan is for people who have set a fixed date to repay the loan - for example, someone that’s selling a property, and is waiting for completion to happen to get the money to repay the bridging loan.

-An open-bridge loan is a far riskier strategy, as it has no set date for settling the loan.
+An open-bridge loan has no set date for settling the loan.

-Such a deal would typically be used by buyers who find a house they want to buy but haven’t yet sold their existing home, or an investor buying a property to renovate before selling it and repaying the bridging loan.
+For example, this type of loan could be used by buyers who find a house they want to purchase but haven’t yet found a buyer for their existing home, or an investor buying a property to renovate before selling it and repaying the bridging loan.